 Our drinking water is 99% surface water with less than 1% coming from ground water sources.
-The primary source of drinking water for residents of the City of Waco and surrounding communities is Lake Waco, with less than 1% coming from the Trinity Aquifer.
+The primary source of drinking water for residents of the City of Waco and surrounding communities is Lake Waco, located within the City of Waco, with less than 1% coming from the Trinity Aquifer.